Visit Planner

 In the APT hierarchical editor, select one or more Pass Plans or Survey Steps (or Execution Plans, if working on an approved program).
 Click the Visit Planner button in the top tool bar, then click the Update Display button (on the bottom of the Visit Planner form).

-• If any parameters that affect schedulability are changed, the Update Display button is enabled and the Visit Planner must be run again.
+• If any parameters that affect schedulability are changed, when you click the Update Display button the Visit Planner will compute new results.

 • The Visit Planner may be run at any time by selecting Force Update Display from the Visit Planner menu.